NikolaBWeb/major-flutter-projects/neuroblast_dashboard/README.md

 Contributions to the NeuroBlast Dashboard project are welcome.
 Please feel free to submit issues, fork the repository and send pull requests!

+## Future Features

+- Integration with more advanced analytics.
+- Enhanced user interface for better usability.
+- Offline data caching for improved performance.

 ## Contact